 “Sub-optimal function in any one of these is likely to have adverse effects on cattle productivity, whether dairy or beef, and financial performance.
 Reliable trace element supplementation to help calves and yearlings make maximum use of forage is also good business and affordable.

-“Among available methods, one offering accurate daily supply lasting 180-days and single handling is a Tracesure cattle leaching bolus to supply cobalt, iodine and selenium, with or without copper.
+“Among available methods, one offering accurate daily supply, supplementing for six months and single handling is a Tracesure cattle leaching bolus to supply cobalt, iodine and selenium, with or without copper.
 Even if silage or hay is plentiful enough to cover the need for bulk feed, most will be deficient in some trace elements, affecting all ruminants’ abilities to utilise forage nutrients fully.”